yellelieder/Chatbot/README.md

 `https://openai.com/api`

+They both provide a certain amount of free calls, which are more than sufficient for basic local testing.

 ## Configuration
 You might want to adjust the bot to your needs.
 You can do this by changing the values in the [config](config.py) file.
 Currently, the following values are potentially subject to change: